gneu42/Triple-Decky/README.md

   * The big change is on the tophat that gives 2 alternatives.
     * In one single part with a better support
     * In 2 parts with one support only.
 The 2 parts are screwed together with M2x10 self tapping screws.
     * This new revision applies only to the 3 positions servo.
-I will not be compatible with encoder that has the old magnets that were opening the gates on ERCF V1.1
+It will not be compatible with encoder that has the old magnets that were opening the gates on ERCF V1.1
   * The filament path has 2 main changes
     * It width is reduced by 1 layer (0.2mm) to make sure that they do not rub against each other in case the blocks are installed too tight together.
     * The main support geometry is changed to be easier to print and removed.